deannaji/Datacore/README.md

     1. `deps` - Install dependencies
     2. `test` - Run unit tests
     3. `build` - Produce an artefact
-    4. `publish` - Simulate publishing a successfully built artefact to a package repository. **This target should not be run on any git branch other than master i.e. only run this target when building the master branch**
+    4. `publish` - Simulate publishing a successfully built artefact to a package repository.
 4. The README.md file in each language folder contains more detailed instructions for the various make targets and how to run them with the `make` command

 ## Free Build Services